Design Principles Guide by Andi Gugu

 Design systems & consistency

-Design systems create consistency, efficiency, and scalability.
-At their core, a design system is a shared language between design and development, a collection of reusable components, guidelines, and principles that enable teams to build cohesive products faster, more consistently, and with less repeated decision-making.
+A design system is a shared language between design and development, a single source of truth that enables teams to build cohesive products faster, more consistently, and with dramatically less repeated decision-making.
+It's not a deliverable you create once; it's a living infrastructure you maintain and evolve continuously alongside your product.

 Style guide

-Colors, typography, spacing, and visual language documentation.
+Colors, typography, spacing, iconography, and visual language documentation.
 The foundation everything else is built on.
-Must include all values, usage rules, and rationale.
+Must include all values, usage rules, rationale, and explicit do/don't examples to prevent misapplication by anyone consuming the system.

 Component library